google/open-location-code/Documentation/Specification/specification.md

 Note that any method that returns an Open Location Code should return upper case characters.

-Methods that accept Open Location Codes as parameters should be case insensitive.
+Methods that accept Plus Codes as parameters should be case insensitive.

 Capitalisation should follow the language convention, for example the method `isValid` in golang would be `IsValid`.